microsoft/BosqueLanguage/docs/language/overview.md

         requires release this.x > 1;   //precondition enabled in release as well as debug ensures $return > 0;           //postcondition
     {
-        check this.x - y > 0;   //sanity check - enabled on optimized builds
+        check this.x - y >= 0;      //sanity check - enabled on optimized builds
-        assert this.x + y != y; //diagnostic assert - only for test/debug
+        assert this.x + y > this.x; //diagnostic assert - only for test/debug

-        return this.x - y + 1;
+        return this.x - (y + 1);
     }
 }
 ```

 The special references `$x` in the invariant and `$return` in the ensures check are instances of *implicit binder* variables in Bosque.
 These variables serve a number of useful roles.
 In the case of `$return` the variable provides a way to refer to the implicit return value.
-Similarly for any input reference parameter `p`, which may be rebound in the body, the variable `$p` can be used to refer to the original value.
+Similarly for any reference parameter `p`, which may be rebound in the body, the variable `$p` can be used to refer to the original value.
 In the case of the invariant the variable `$x` refers to the value of the field `x` in the about to be created object, i.e., we check the invariants on the fields *before* construction.
 This choice ensures that at no point in time (or code) an object will be visible/accessible that violates its invariants.

 ## <a name="0.13-Atomic-Constructors-and-Factories"></a>0.13 Atomic Constructors and Factories